sliabhluachra/ProjectDenis/README.md

 ========================================================================================
 #ProjectDenis explores the repertoire of the Sliabh Luachra music legend, fiddle player Denis Murphy (1910–1974).

-This is the Client version of the app, for Toolkit version with tools for creating Tune DB [GitHub Pages]()
+This is the Client version of the app, for Toolkit version with tools for creating Tune DB see [#ProjectDenis Toolkit](https://github.com/anton-bregolas/ProjectDenisToolkit).